 1. Header with Contact Information

-To ensure you get contacted for the position you are applying for, make sure to include your full name, phone numbers (home and/or cellular), and email address.
-Double check to make sure all the information is accurate.
+To ensure you get contacted for the position you are applying for, triple-check that you have included your full name, correct phone numbers (home and/or cellular), and correct email address.
+The accuracy of this vital information is critical.
 If you have a LinkedIn Profile, add that link as well.
 This is a great way for potential employers to see just how qualified you are for the position and how you present yourself in the professional online community.

 2. Professional Oil and Gas Resume Profile